 Archaeological Permits Rulemaking

-The State Historic Preservation Office (SHPO), part of Oregon Parks and Recreation Department (OPRD), is requesting public comment on proposed Oregon Administrative Rule changes that govern how the state issues archaeological permits.
-The deadline for comments is 5 p.m.
-July 1, 2022.
+The State Historic Preservation Office (SHPO) is requesting public comment on a proposed Oregon Administrative Rule change for archaeological permits on public land.
+The deadline is 5 p.m.
+Sept.
+30, 2022.

 State law requires a permit for archaeological excavation or collection of archaeological objects on public land.
-Permits are also required for archaeological excavation within an archaeological site on private land.
+The agency received comments on the process for issuing permits on public and private lands earlier this year.

 • Mail: Oregon Parks and Recreation Department, attn: Jo Niehaus, 725 Summer St. NE, Suite C, Salem, OR 97301